GARDENING IS ART IN THE GREAT OUTDOORS

 “What would happen if the whole world was planted with marigolds?”

 This question led to looking for this pictures and finding – Build structures you can grow.
 And wondering if in their Spark Park they will do this.
 I wonder about the gardens my students started at Piney Point along with many community volunteers sponsored by a Scott’s Gro1000 Grant and Keep Houston Beautiful.

-Which came from Read Across the Globe Points of Light at HISD Piney Point Elementary when I read along with 50 MDPC volunteers “Farmer Will Allen and the Growing Table” to Mrs. Lugo’s class of 2nd graders.
+Which came from Read Across the Globe Points of Light at HISD Piney Point Elementary when I read along with 50 MDPC volunteers “Farmer Will Allen and the Growing Table” to Mrs. Lugo’s class of 2nd graders in 2016.
 I read “To all those who’ve ever planted a seed and watched it grow-farmers who tend food and flowers and tend the earth.” – J.B.M. the author.

 Then I asked each student, “What seed would you like to plant?”
 Many said mango because I told them about a seed I dropped in my garden that produced a tree, flower and now a baby fruit.
 Others said vegetables and flowers, one said marigold after I told them about flowers that repel mosquitoes.
 And the question above because I explained “Knowledge is answers to questions.”
 Which led to good insects like Bees.
 I left and asked them to write down their questions about what they would like see or learn next, as time ran out.
 I am looking forward to being invited back to hear their ideas.
 And to tell them after research I was wrong ..
 It is a papaya tree.
 Update Feb.
 2017: I was not invited back.
 My tree produced fruit again, but alas, it froze.
 I really didn’t think it would get that cold in our Houston freeze.
 I should have taken the time to cover the tree.
 But, I did cover my Kalanchoes which have beautiful red blooms.